-Site Administrators: Membership in the site Administrator group allows Full access to all features and functions across your community; including all features within the Control Panel.
+Site Administrators: Membership in the site Administrator group allows Full access to all features and functions across your workplace; including all features within the Control Panel.
 Typically, only a small number of people are made members of the Administrators group.
 These people are in charge of the creation, maintenance, and upkeep of the entire site.
 Membership in the Administrators group overrides all Access rules, as well.
 If people require specific administrative powers, consider using Roles.

-As a site administrator, you can create as many Member Groups as you need to break up, organize, and collect members for their varied needs within your community.
+As a site administrator, you can create as many Member Groups as you need to break up, organize, and collect members for their varied needs within your workplace.
 People can be in as many or as few Member Groups as needed, and groups can be as large or small as you like.

 Space Administrators: Each space has the option to assign administrators.
 Anyone who is part of a space’s Administrators group will have Full access throughout that space, as well as access to the Space Administration panel.

 Space Members: Every space has its own Members group which can be used like any other member group with the added feature that Space Administrators can add and remove people from the Members group in their space.

 Space Groups (within a space): Both Site and Space Administrators have the ability to create as many sub-groups as they need to manage access and notifications within that space.

 Note: Everyone who is added to a Space group is also automatically added to the Members group of that space.